 Adam Neate is one of my favourite artists for so many reasons that rather uncharacteristically are hard to put into words.
 I guess in short, he makes the kind of art that I could see myself making if I’d stuck with it and was actually any good.
 It’s fun, textured, witty, accessible and there is a tremendous amount of skill and innovativeness present in every piece.

+Having stumbled upon his previous exhibition at the Elms Lesters Painting Rooms back in 2009, I dropped by again last weekend to view the new exhibition, Dimensional Paintings.
 Almost worried that he wouldn’t surpass my enlightenment after leaving his last exhibition, I’m relieved to say that Dimensional Paintings was just as poignant, seeing me stare at each work for a good five minutes, snapping away, moving on to the next to let other people look and then sneaking back to stare some more.

 Now 33, self-taught Neate is a great ambassador for British art, with this solo exhibition running until the end of the month, coinciding with the Frieze Art Fair which opens to the public on tomorrow.